scaleway/serverless-examples/functions/python-tem-smtp-server/README.md

 ## Requirements

-* You have configured your domain with Transactional Email
 * You have generated an API key with the permission `TransactionalEmailFullAccess`
 * You have [Python](https://www.python.org/) installed on your machine
 * You have [Terraform](https://registry.terraform.io/providers/scaleway/scaleway/latest/docs) installed on your machine

+## Setup

+You have to configure your domain with Transactional Email (tutorial available [here](https://www.scaleway.com/en/docs/managed-services/transactional-email/quickstart/))

+Then, edit the file `handler.py` to set the sender and the recipient of the email.

+Also, depending on your SMTP server, you might also need to change the value of the variables `host` and `port`.

 ## Testing with serverless offline for Python